Renting: Location, Selection and Roommates

 Factors to be considered in the selection of rental housing differ from person to person and family to family.
 The following are some ideas to consider:

-- Environment: traffic, parking for tenants and visitors, temporary parking for service and delivery vehicles, noise, smoke, dust, odors, adjacent dwellings, general neighborhood, access to public transportation, and access to shopping areas.
+- Environment: traffic, parking for tenants and visitors, temporary parking for service and delivery vehicles, noise, moke, dust, odors, adjacent dwellings, general neighborhood, access to public transportation, and access to shopping areas.

-- Health and safety: crime rates (check with local police), pets (restrictions on pets in building and neighborhood), fire exits and routes present and clearly marked, lighting on streets and walks, police protection, building security, railing on stairways, locks on doors, locks on windows, conformity with fire codes, and carbon monoxide.
+- Health and safety: crime rates (check with local police), pets (restrictions on pets in building and neighborhood), fire exits and routes present and clearly marked, lighting on streets and walks, police protection, building security, railing on stairways, locks on doors, locks on windows, conformity with fire codes and indoor air quality (radon, lead-based paint, asbestos, and carbon monoxide).

 - Recreation: play areas for children, space for social gatherings and hobbies, rules for parties, proximity to neighbors and noise.